Cystectomy

 Preoperative assessment

-• Patient profile: older, frail, high comorbidity burden; smoking/COPD common; cardiovascular disease common
+• Patient profile: older, frail, high comorbidity burden, smoking/COPD common, cardiovascular disease common

 • Cancer/therapy-related issues